cpp-core/so/76076957/src/post.md

 invertible (i.e. bijective) even if the round function is not, and 2) the number of output bits can be selected to be at most one or two more than the number of input bits making the encoding range of the network at most four times larger than the input domain.
+The minimum number of rounds for security applications is suggested to be three.
 The following class implements a balanced Feistel network.

 ```c++
 template<class PRF>